quentinchen727/notes/programming_pearls.md

         with probability 1.0/++i
             choice = this iput line
     print choice
-10. How would you select one of n objects at random, where you see the objects sequentitally but you don't know the value of n beofrehand? i = 0 while more input lines with probability 1.0/++i choice = this iput line print choice
 11. A promotional game consists of a card containing 16 spots, which hide a random permutation of the integers 1..16.
 The player rubs the dots off the card to expoese the hidden integers.
 If the integers 3 is ever expoese then the card loses; if 1 and 2 are both revealed then the card wins.
 Describe the probablity thatn randomly choosing a sequence of spots wins the game.
 4..16 are irrelevant.
 We just need to consider 1..3, only if 3 is the last one of three, we will win, so the probability is 1/3.
 Don't be misled by the statement, Don't use computer just because it is available.